rancherlabs/cfl-summit-lab/3-Deploy-an-application-using-Fleet/README.md

    - Click on `Save` to apply the changes.

 ### Observe the Change:
-1. Fleet will detect the change in the ConfigMap and show a missing resource on the `Continuous Delivery` Dashboard.
+1. Fleet will detect the change in the ConfigMap and show a missing resource on the `Continuous Delivery` Dashboard indicating a mismatch in configuration.
-2. You may need to redploy the pods by accessing the Workloads, deployments and then selecting redeploy. (or delete the pod)
+2. To see the change via the Browser, the pod must be restarted, redeployed or deleted.
-3. Verify the change by accessing the web server again.
+3. Verify the change by accessing the web server again as done previously in step 2.
 The page should now display the updated content.

 ### Revert the Changes:
-1. To revert the changes, Goto the `Continuous Delivery` Fleet dashboard and select `Force Update` on the `step4` repo.
+1. To revert the changes, Goto the `Continuous Delivery` Fleet dashboard and select `Force Update` on the `fleetapp` repo.
 2. Fleet will redeploy the original ConfigMap, reverting the web page to its initial state.

 ### Auto-Healing Feature: